LazaUK/DeepLearningAI-Giskard-RedTeaming/README.md

 - Advanced technique: prompt probing.

 ## Lesson 3: Red Teaming at Scale
+Third lessons is about automation approaches for the Prompt Injection attacks;
+- Manually defined injectio techniques;
+- Using library of prompts;
+- Giskard's LLM scan.

 ## Lesson 4: Red Teaming LLMs with LLMs
 ## Lesson 5: A Full Red Teaming Assessment